Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

 }
 ```
 ## Fixed First Try
-So given the problems described above we can update our implementation to compensate for these issues:
+So, given the problems described above, we can update our implementation to compensate for these issues:

-horsAnvil::UP Version 2
+#### ThorsAnvil::UP Version 2
 ```c
 namespace ThorsAnvil
 {